Call4Cloud | MMP-C | Autopilot | Device Preparation

 4 Spider-Man: No Way Home Gifs - Gif Abyss

-Of course, we are going to make sure this PowerShell script will be deployed to your devices when it needs to be deployed!
+Of course, we will ensure that this PowerShell script is deployed to your devices when it is needed!

 Detect.PS1